top of page

 Untitled design (1)_edited.jpg

-What to expect from an Educational Psychologist assessment
+What to expect from an Educational Psychology assessment

-Based on the information gathered during the initial consultation, we will complete a tailored assessment.
-The exact nature of the assessment will be designed specifically for the child, but would typically involve a classroom observation, further discussions with school staff and the completion of one-to-one assessment activities.
+Based on the information gathered during the initial telephone consultation, questionnaires completed by parents and schools, we will carry out a tailored assessment.
+The exact nature of the assessment will be designed specifically for the child but would either take place in our clinic in London, at the child's home (if the child is out of school) or at school and would involve a classroom observation, one-to-one assessment with the child and further discussions with school staff (particularly a private educational psychologist assessment for an EHCP).

-Our Educational Psychology assessments and advice adhere to the Children and Families Act 2014 and the SEND Code of Practice 2015.
-Our experienced Educational Psychologists are adept at efficiently gathering crucial information to understand each child's unique needs affecting their learning.
+Our Educational Psychology assessments and advice adhere to the Children and Families Act 2014 and the SEND Code of Practice 2015

 Reports will provide: